Smart Phone Users-Tap the 3 lines directly below on left for navigation/site menu.

 During the production process it was frequently necessary to modify sculptures.
 This usually happened after several copies had been sold.
 Problems in production, firing, packing and shipping dictated such changes.
 Here we see a minimal color variation where the newer piece on the left has less gold accenting around the base.
 This could have been an artist's oversight or a cost saving decision as 24k gold liquid paint was used in this process.
 We also see the bottom of the base was changed to accommodate a different way of attaching the porcelain to the wooden base.
 Both utilized toggle bolts to attach the sculpture to the base.

 As one of the later editions, this all white bisque copy has the crown and is mounted on a walnut base.
 The House of Gold Madonna was offered in several finishes, with a number of documented variations through the 50's and 60's.
-As spectacular as the color variations were, the all white Parian porcelain sculpture on the walnut base, showcases the translucent brilliance of the Parian bisque.
+As spectacular as the color variations are, the all white Parian porcelain sculpture on the walnut base, showcases the translucent brilliance of the Parian bisque.
 The soft lines and subtle features of this piece bring the sculpture to life in a unique way, as anyone beholding the Mother and Child see new detail often hidden by color.

 Displayed with other variants, this piece, while soft and muted, takes on a pureness Cybis enthusiasts embrace when collecting or adding the all white Parian sculptures to a collection.
 Whether displayed alone, with other Parian white pieces or among other decorated items, this House of Gold commands attention.